Nike’s exit shows just how far downtown Seattle is from a comeback

 Yet today, the Nike brand is thriving, thanks in no small part to its 257 retail, clearance and factory stores.
 (The latter can be found in Tulalip, Factoria and North Bend.)

-By contrast, downtown Seattle’s story since the mid 1990s is decidedly more mixed.
+By contrast, downtown Seattle’s story since the mid-1990s is decidedly more mixed.

 The area has come a long way back from the early pandemic shutdown.
 As of late 2021, the Downtown Seattle Association estimated that more than 300 new street-level business had opened downtown since March 2020, including marque retailers like Uniglo and PCC Community Market (which positively booms at lunch).

 Reports of crimes such as robbery, assault, rape and burglary were down in 2022 versus 2021, while homicides remained the same, according to the Seattle Police Department dashboard data through November.
 The number of tent encampments has fallen, says Jon Scholes, president and CEO of the downtown association.
-“There still work to be done,” Scholes added.
-“But we’re headed in the right direction, certainly,”
+“There’s still work to be done,” Scholes added.
+“But we’re headed in the right direction, certainly.”

 But, clearly, downtown has a long way to go.
-Many of the challenges that preceded COVID, such as shoplifting, competition from online retailers and brick-and-mortar stores at regional malls, are the same or worse.
+Many of the challenges that preceded COVID, such as shoplifting and competition from online retailers and brick-and-mortar stores at regional malls, are the same or worse.
 Even a 2022 holiday season largely free of COVID restrictions wasn’t enough to reinvigorate retail icons like Nordstrom, whose downtown flagship store was less than full and “still showing the effects of the slowdown,” said Rosen.

-As of 2021, roughly 500 downtown street-level businesses had closed since the pandemic started, according to the downtown association, and that’s likely increased since — and many storefronts remain empty.
+As of 2021, roughly 500 downtown street-level businesses had closed since the pandemic started, according to the downtown association, and that’s likely increased since.
+And many storefronts remain empty.
 Retail vacancy in downtown’s central business district is now around 13.5%, up from less than 2% in 2019, according to Damian Sevilla, who specializes in Seattle-area retail sales and leasing for First Western Properties.

 And that statistic doesn’t include the spaces where business owners are still paying rent but aren’t actually operating, Sevilla said.
 “They’re just dark.”